UK GDPR Policy

 6. Data protection principles

-All processing of personal data must be done in accordance with the following data protection principles of the Regulation, and Strategic Maintenance Planning Ltd.’s policies and procedures are designed to ensure compliance with them.
+All processing of personal data must be done in accordance with the following data protection principles of the UK GDPR, and Strategic Maintenance Planning Ltd.’s policies and procedures are designed to ensure compliance with them.

 6.1 Personal data must be processed lawfully, fairly and transparently.